realbchan/MidiAnalysis/readme.txt

 8. midi file -> sheet music?
 This would be a lot of work, and i'd have to think about it

-9. Take the frequency of notes played -> Denalex Orakwue's idea
+9. Take the frequency of notes played -> Denalex Orakwue's idea -> use matplotlib for visualization

 Things to do:
-need to make a main entry point with arguments-> arguments are based on which analysis you want to perform-> based on choice, execute the analysis
+1. need to make a main entry point with arguments-> arguments are based on which analysis you want to perform-> based on choice, execute the analysis
+2. Maybe make an iterator for chords and song
+3. Put this in a docker container, make a dockerfile
+4. Make a requirements.txt
+5. Build unit tests(or anything that just tests functionality/integrity)
+6.

 Known Errors -> chord detecting can get messed up to overlapping notes, will fix